-FAIRCHILD AFB, WA
+FA I RCHILD AFB, WA

-Fairchild Air Force Base is the home to the 92d Air Refueling Wing, the 141st Air Refueling Wing (Air National Guard), the 36th Rescue Flight and the Army Aviation Support Flight.
+Fairchild Air Force Base is the home to the 92d Air Refueling Wing, the 141st Air Refueling Wing (Air National Guard), the 36th Rescue Squadron and the Army Aviation Support Flight.
 Both wings operate the same versions of the Boeing KC-135 "Stratotanker."
-The 36th Rescue Flight operates the Bell UH-1 "Huey" helicopter.
-The Army operates the UH-60.
-The 141st ARW also operates the Fairchild C-26B Metroliner.
+The 36th Rescue Squadron operates the Bell UH-1N "Huey" helicopter.
+The Army Guard operates the UH-72A Lakota helicopter.
+The 141st ARW also operates the C-26B Metroliner.

 Fairchild AFB is located in CLASS C airspace, shared with Spokane International Airport.
 Due to the close proximity of the two major airfields, aircraft movement into and out of these locations must be accomplished with extra vigilance.
 Fairchild AFB has a single runway measuring 13,899 feet long and 150 feet wide with 25 foot shoulders.
 It is designated with the markings 5 and 23.
-Operations are primarily conducted on Runway 23, to minimize exposure to traffic from Spokane International Airport.
+Operations at Fairchild AFB and Spokane International Airport typically flow in the same direction to minimize traffic conflicts between the two airports.